aleph2c/miros/doc/i_mongol_example.rst

 might look down at his massive warhorse and compare it to the strange little ponies these horse archers are riding.

 .. image:: _static/horsearcher.jpg
     :target: _static/horsearcher.pdf
     :align: center

 What he doesn't know is that he is the quarry.
-They are on a hunting trip; not every arrow carries the same value; the whole point of their attack was to find him.
+The Mongols are on a hunting trip -- not every arrow carries the same value; the whole point of this attack has been to find him.
 They have something to give him.

 The Knight see's his chance and attacks!